If you're looking to Boot up a Replicated VM, simply open up the Altaro Offsite Server console and go to the [Replication] menu option.

 Next, you'll be taken to a screen where you can choose which Replication Version you want to boot.
 Please note that Windows Server 2016/2019 and VMware Hosts support booting from the latest 10 versions; while Windows Server 2012 and 2012R2 hosts will be able to boot from the latest version only.

 Once you've chosen the version and your desired name, click [Boot].
-Once you've to boot the VM, you will instantly see the VM booted in Hyper-V Manager or vSphere console.
-Please note that Replication will be Paused while the VM is booted, also the VM's 'Network Adapter' will be enabled so ensure that you won't be causing any IP conflicts by booting it.
+You will instantly see the VM booted in Hyper-V Manager or vSphere console.
+Please note that Replication will be Paused while the VM is booted, also the VM's 'Network Adapter' will be disabled so ensure that you won't be causing any IP conflicts when enabling it.

 Accessing the Booted VM